 On an offbeat note, surge protectors can be useful for reducing cable clutter and improving organization with your electronics.
 All of the cables end up being directed to the same destination, making it much easier for you to handle them all neatly.

-Choosing the Right Surge Protector
+Choosing the Best Surge Protector For You

 Don’t bother with a surge protector that doesn’t have a UL rating.
-Also make sure that the product is a “transient voltage surge suppressor” as many UL-rated power strips still might not offer surge protection.
+Also, make sure that the product is a “transient voltage surge suppressor” as many UL-rated power strips still might not offer surge protection.

-- Clamping voltage is the voltage measurement that prompts the surge protector to start redirecting the excess electricity away from the plugged-in devices.
-In other words, a surge protector will a lower clamping voltage will trigger earlier, thus better protecting your devices quicker.
+The clamping voltage is the measurement that prompts the surge protector to start redirecting the excess electricity away from the plugged-in devices.
+In other words, a surge protector with a lower clamping voltage will trigger earlier, thus protecting your devices quicker.

 The higher the joule rating, the more energy can be absorbed by the surge protector, so a higher joule rating will often indicate a longer lifespan for the product.

-- Response time is how long it takes for the surge protector to detect a surge in electricity.
-A lower response time means a faster response time, which reduces the time that your plugged-in devices are exposed to the surge, thus protecting them better.
+The response time is how long it takes for the surge protector to detect a surge in electricity.
+A lower value means a faster response.
+This reduces the time that your plugged-in devices are exposed to the surge, thus protecting them better.

 Recommended Surge Protectors

 You’ll want to use surge protectors for complex and valuable electronics, such as computers, appliances, and media centers.
-Keep in mind that it’s not enough to have a surge protector; you need one that’s properly rated for your needs.
+Keep in mind that it’s not enough to have a surge protector; you need one that’s properly suited to your needs.